 Cohesion is the connection.
 Collaboration is the medium by which work is accomplished.
-By working together, a group of people are empowered to be effective, solve problems and be creative.
+By working together, a group of people is empowered to be effective, solve problems, and be creative.

 Team maintenance includes the systems and resources that keep staff engaged and the team connected.
 It is not always easy.
 In her article, “Maybe Collaboration Doesn’t Work?“, Beth O’Neill promises “collaboration isn’t easy, and it doesn’t come naturally.”
 Read the entire blog post for great insight on facilitating consensus.

 It’s a Start…